nicohuttmann/embl-bioinfo-pRoteomics/docs/02-group_project.md

   # This works simply with mutate(across(where(is.numeric), log2)) or with the
   # fast version by pivoting in long format and back after the operation
   tidyr::pivot_longer(-1) %>%
+  # We need to make sure the sample sames stay in the correct order
+  arrange(name) %>%
   dplyr::mutate(value = log2(value)) %>%
   tidyr::pivot_wider()
 ```